paulbradish/awesome-digital-marketing/README.md

 ### Paid Search Software (SaaS)
 - [MarinOne](https://www.marinsoftware.com/solutions/paid-search) - Identify growth opportunities and maximize revenue across Google, Microsoft, Apple Search Ads, and more.
 Leverage audience, revenue, and contextual data from any source to drive campaign performance and growth.

-## Social Media
+## Paid Social
+- [2023 Social Media Image Sizes for All Networks [CHEATSHEET]](https://blog.hootsuite.com/social-media-image-sizes-guide/) - The most recent image size specifications for different social media networks, including Instagram, Twitter, Facebook, LinkedIn, and more.

-### Social Media Management
+## Social Media Management
 - [Buffer](https://buffer.com/) - An intuitive and affordable social media management tool for SMBs which offers scheduling, planning, publishing and more.
 - [Hootsuite](https://www.hootsuite.com/) - Save time and grow on social with Hootsuite, your all-in-one social media scheduler, manager, and analytics secret weapon.

-### Social Media Networks
+## Social Networks
-__Social Media Networks__ geared towards the digital marketer.
+__Social Networks__ geared towards the digital marketer.
 I'm leaving a number of them off as there are communities everywhere (even on Facebook), in favor of those that are more consistent.
 - [Dev.to](https://dev.to/) - A constructive and inclusive social network for software developers.
 With you every step of your journey.
    - [How to make the most of DEV if you're over Twitter](https://dev.to/devteam/how-to-make-the-most-of-dev-if-youre-over-twitter-4567)
 - [LinkedIn](https://www.linkedin.com/) - Manage your professional identity.
 Build and engage with your professional network.
 Access knowledge, insights and opportunities.